legaultmarc/databundle/README.md

 ``databundle`` facilitates the aggregation of **tabular** data across variable sources (flat files, PostgreSQL databases).
-It generates a single file that contains various data sources.
+It generates a single file that contains the combined data from all sources stored in an efficient format.

-The serialization format is flexible (for now either HDF5 of parquet) and allows for efficient data loading and storage.
+For now, both HDF5 and parquet can be used for serialization which allows for efficient storage, fast data loading and interoperability across many programming languages.

 ### Use cases